gammapy/gammapy/docs/overview/DL3.rst

+.. include:: ../references.txt

 .. _overview_DL3:

 The Data Level 3 (DL3) format
 =============================

-The data level 3  FITS files consisting of event lists, instrument response information (effective area, point spread function, energy dispersion, background) and extra information concerning the observation (pointing direction, time), as well as two index tables that list the observations and declare which response should be used with which event data
+The data level 3 FITS files consisting of event lists and extra information concerning the observation (pointing direction, time), as well as two index tables that list the observations and declare which response should be used with which event data.

 Data levels in CTA
 ------------------